GulayYalli/Mobile-Flash-Cards/README.md

 # Mobile Flash Cards React Native Project

-Udacity React Nanodegree Project: Mobile Flashcards
+Udacity React Nanodegree Project: Mobile Flashcards The project is a mobile app developed with React Native.
 # Prerequisites && Installing

 Navigate to the directory where you want to store the app.